livetheoogway/python-uime/README.md

 ## TL;DR

-**The promise:** With-in 3 lines of code, you will be able to get a working UI form out of your python functions<br>
+**The promise:** With-in 3 lines of code, you will be able to get a working UI form out of your python functions.
+The UI is going to be rich, sleek and feature filled, without any dependencies on heavy libraries, no react, no design systems, etc. Just plain vanilla html, css, javascript.<br>
 **Another promise:** You won't regret the time spent in reading the [Motivation](#Motivation) section, it is not too long<br>
 But for the ones seeking instant gratification: watch this fancy gif (which I totally struggled to create):<br>